joao/stamen-maps/README.md

 ---

 ### To-Do
-—	location search box with geocoding
+-   fix 'your location' functionality to include zoom out, reseting —	location search box with geocoding
 —	add HTML5 geolocation, with zoom level
 —	panning and zooming timing (calculate zoom level and distance variables to affect time)